-Elson M. Haas, MD - Total Health Magazine
+Elson M. Haas, MD

 After med school and internship I began to embrace more natural health.
 Pioneers I met were Bernard Jensen, Paavo Airola and many local herbalists.
 I realized I needed to learn about health and healing.
 When I became a doctor in the summer of ’73 I thought, “What am I going to do with this now?”
 I looked in the mirror and realized I needed help with my own health, so I started to pursue that.
 I didn’t really have medical conditions I could treat per se, but I was overweight, and I had allergy congestion all the time, therefore, I began to pursue and look at people who were doing things differently.

-I went to a talk given by Stanley Burroughs who had written a book called The Master Cleanser.
-It sounded perfect for me.
-I hadn’t heard anything about juice cleansing, or detox, but it sounded right as I was overweight and had daily congestion.
+One day I realized I had to do something about being overweight.
 I got motivated to go on a 10-day juice cleanse and it was very empowering.
 I remember feeling pretty bad the first couple days — headaches and irritable — but then the third day I woke up and could breath clearly through my nose.
 My body started to drop weight, and I let go of 20 pounds that first 10 days.
 Much of that was water weight initially; all my congestion and inflammation from getting off those foods.
 I write about that in some of my books, including Staying Healthy with the Seasons and later in The False Fat Diet, where I address food reactions and overeating, plus the whole congestion and overweight state so common today.

 TWIP: What was one of your key discoveries during your cleanse?